American Underdog: Plot

-Arena football is different as it is smaller and much more fast-paced.
-He loses his first game but wins the next game.
+Arena football is different.
+The field is smaller and the play is much more fast-paced.
+He loses his first game but wins the next.
 Kurt and Brenda's relationship is strained from the long commute, and they briefly break up.
 Brenda's parents are killed in a tornado and she and Kurt decide to get back together.
-They get married and Kurt finishes the 1996 Arena Football League season with the Iowa Barnstormers in ArenaBowl X, a heartbreaking loss when his completed pass on the last play of the game comes up one yard short of the end zone.
+They marry and Kurt finishes the 1996 Arena Football League season with the Iowa Barnstormers in ArenaBowl X, a heartbreaking loss when his completed pass on the last play of the game comes up one yard short of the end zone.

-Kurt is given another chance when he gets invited to a tryout by the St. Louis Rams.
-He doesn't think he will make it as he is having to re-adjust to normal football and the offensive coordinator, Mike Martz, berates him relentlessly for every mistake.
-The head coach, Dick Vermeil, believes in him and tells Kurt he made the team.
-When starting quarterback Trent Green goes down with an injury in the 1999 NFL preseason, Kurt eventually becomes the starting quarterback.
+Kurt is invited to another tryout for the St. Louis Rams.
+He doesn't think he will make it; he is having to re-adjust to normal football.
+Offensive coordinator Mike Martz berates him relentlessly for every mistake.
+Head Coach, Dick Vermeil, believes in him and tells Kurt he made the team.
+When starting quarterback Trent Green goes down with an injury in the 1999 NFL preseason, Kurt eventually takes his place.

 In his first game, Kurt and the Rams face a strong Baltimore Ravens defense led by linebacker Ray Lewis.
 After a turnover on his first drive, Kurt picks the Ravens' defense apart.
 With a 27–10 lead, the Rams go into victory formation, and Warner takes a knee to end the game.
 He immediately gives thanks to God for the opportunity and kisses Brenda in the stands.

-The Rams would post a 13–3 record that season and become known as The Greatest Show on Turf because of the high-powered offense led by Warner.
-The Rams would go on to defeat the Tennessee Titans in Super Bowl XXXIV.
-During the game, Kurt would throw the most passing yards in a Super Bowl, breaking Joe Montana's record.
+The Rams post a 13–3 record that season, becoming known as The Greatest Show on Turf due to the high-powered, Warner-led offense.
+The Rams went on to defeat the Tennessee Titans in Super Bowl XXXIV.
+During the game, Kurt breaks Joe Montana's record for throwing the most passing yards in a Super Bowl.
 Doing so helped him win Super Bowl MVP and be crowned the NFL MVP, making him the first undrafted player to be named either of those in NFL history.

-The credits show that he would play in two other Super Bowls, become enshrined in the Pro Football Hall of Fame in 2017, and he and Brenda continue to live happily married with seven children.
+The credits show that he would play in two other Super Bowls, Super Bowl XXXVI and Super Bowl XLIII.
+He becomes enshrined in the Pro Football Hall of Fame in 2017, and he and Brenda continue to live happily married, with seven children.